Paul Blackthorne: Television

-In 2002, Blackthorne portrayed British doctor Matt Slingerland on Presidio Med and made notable appearances as Guy Morton in the British television series Holby City, Liam MacGregor in Peak Practice, Doctor Jeremy Lawson in NBC's ER and biological terrorist Stephen Saunders on 24.
-He also made appearances on Medium in two roles (one uncredited as Henry Stoller, Junior), Deadwood, and an episode of Monk Season 5 Episode 10 "Mr. Monk and the Leper" as quirky dermatologist Aaron Polinski.
+In 2002, Blackthorne portrayed British doctor Matt Slingerland on Presidio Med and made appearances as Guy Morton in the British television series Holby City, Liam MacGregor in Peak Practice, Doctor Jeremy Lawson in NBC's ER and biological terrorist Stephen Saunders on 24.
+He also appeared on Medium in two roles (one uncredited as Henry Stoller, Junior), Deadwood, and an episode of Monk Season 5 Episode 10 "Mr. Monk and the Leper" as dermatologist Aaron Polanski.
 He appeared as Shane Healy, a British musician and husband of Wendy Healy (played by Brooke Shields), in the NBC series Lipstick Jungle for two seasons.
 He played an IRA terrorist in the US series Burn Notice in 2009 in one episode.
 In 2010, he appeared in two episodes of Leverage as an arms dealer and in an episode of CSI: Miami directed by Rob Zombie.
 Later that year he had a recurring role in The Gates as Christian Harper.
 Also on 7 December 2010, he appeared in the Christmas episode ("Secret Santa") of the SyFy series Warehouse 13.
 He appeared in a two-part cliffhanger during the mid-season break of White Collar Season 2.

 In the Sci Fi Channel's 2007 series, The Dresden Files, Blackthorne portrayed the lead character, wizard / detective Harry Dresden.

-He starred as Clark Quietly in the ABC original paranormal/adventure/horror television series The River about a group of people on a mission to find a missing TV explorer in the Amazon.
+He starred as Clark Quietly in the ABC paranormal/adventure/horror television series The River about a group of people on a mission to find a missing TV explorer in the Amazon.

 In 2012, Blackthorne joined the main cast of The CW superhero drama series Arrow as Detective Quentin Lance.
 He left the series at the end of the sixth season in May 2018, but returned in a guest role in the eighth and final season in the episode "Fadeout".

 Personal life

-Paul Blackthorne is also an accomplished photographer.
-His exhibition, Delhi to Manhattan, appeared at Tibet House US in New York City from April to June 2009, to benefit the Tibetan children of the city of Dharamsala.

 In 2001, shortly after filming of Lagaan finished in India, the town where filming took place was levelled by an earthquake, including the apartment building in which the cast of Lagaan was staying.
-To assist the earthquake victims, Blackthorne exhibited his photography in a special show in London.
+To assist the earthquake victims, Blackthorne exhibited his photography in a show in London.

-Blackthorne is a supporter of Arsenal F.C.

 He is the godfather of actor Jacob Dudman.